ndrean/UpImage/README.md

 ### Todos

-- secure the API with a token given by the app to a registered user.
+- secure the API with a token provided by the app to a registered user.
+You can register simply via Google or Github, no friction.
+You then will request a token (valid 1 day).
 - rate limit the API.
+- implement a total MB uploaded per user.

 ### Stream downloads and save to file